Orvaten Side Effects

 Generic Name: midodrine

-Note: This document contains side effect information about midodrine.
-Some of the dosage forms listed on this page may not apply to the brand name Orvaten.
+Note: This page contains side effects data for the generic drug midodrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Orvaten.

 For the Consumer